Professional truck drivers crave hearty meals. We reviewed Mountain House Beef Stew in mid-2010 as one such potential meal.

 You may be able to find freeze dried meals for a better price if you buy them in bulk, such as through Amazon.com, with which we have an affiliate relationship.

-Just so you know, you need to bear in mind the limitations associated with the lifespan of the food after you open such a large can.
+However, you need to bear in mind the limitations associated with the lifespan of the food after you open such a large can.

 Remember that properly preserved freeze dried food needs to have less than 2% oxygen.